-This month’s travel books inspiration post is all about travel humor.
-Although humor is such a personal thing, I went in search of five funny travel books that made loads of different people laugh.
+Sometimes we travel.
+Sometimes we research travel.
+Sometimes we just need a laugh.
+Although humor is such a personal thing, I went in search of funny travel books that made loads of different people laugh.

-If you have some funny travel stories to share or know of some other good humorous travel books, share them in the comments!
+If you have some amusing travel stories to share or know of some other good humorous travel books, share them in the comments!

-This is more than a memoir of a hike, though.
-It’s a memoir of a hike written by an excellent writer that also provides a ton of (historical) information on the areas he walks through – always presented in an entertaining way.
+Bill Bryson is known for his funny travel writing and he delivers again with The Lost Continent.
+The memoir provides a ton of (historical) information on the areas he walks through – always presented in an entertaining way.
 This book will do more than just make you chuckle.
-It'll make you lough out loud.
+It'll make you laugh out loud.

 2. The Sex Lives of Cannibals: Adrift in the Equatorial Pacific – J. Maarten Troost

 Aged 26, Maarten Troost's life really isn't going anywhere and when his girlfriend is offered a job on Tarawa, a remote island in the South Pacific, he decides to join her there and the base for this book was born.
-It tells in a humorous way of the many misadventures Troost goes through as he learns that the island isn't the paradise he'd hoped it to be and battles sunburn, heat, lice, bad electricity, and inefficient government officials – among many other things.
+It tells in a humorous way of the many misadventures he experiences as he learns that the island isn't the paradise he'd hoped it to be and battles sunburn, heat, lice, bad electricity, and inefficient government officials – among many other things.

 3. Whatever You Do, Don't Run: True Tales Of A Botswana Safari Guide – Peter Allison

-Whatever you do, don’t run is a collection of essays written by the former safari guide Peter Allison who shares the most unbelievable and funny stories of situations he's had to deal with in the bush.
+Whatever You Do, Don't Run is a collection of essays written by the former safari guide Peter Allison who shares the most unbelievable and amusing stories of situations he's had to deal with in the bush.
 More often than not, these evolve around the whimsies and stupidity of wealthy tourists whom Allison considers a species far more dangerous and tiring than any other he has come across.

 He might not be the best writer, but Allison's storytelling skills and the safari fun facts he shares certainly make up for that.